JohanCDev/React-Native-ToDoList-Workshop/README.md

 Try to make a function just like the one of the Step 4, but this time it will remove your task from your array.

+**⚛️ Bonus**

+Imagine pressing the removing button not on purpose...
+Not cool uh ?
+Try to display an alert that waits for a validation from the user 😉

 ## Step 8 - Add a welcoming page

 Your app seems a little bit sad and empty without any tasks, how could you fix that ?

-**I know !**, you could add an image in the case that your list is empty !
+**💡 I know !**, you could add an image in the case that your list is empty !
 Instead of trying to display list elements.

 React-Native has something called `conditionnal rendering`, use it to accomplish this.